 - Select the text color you want to apply from the advanced formatting toolbar (you access the advanced formatting toolbar by clicking on the Toolbar Toggle icon)

-- Preview your post to make sure the text is readable and you like the color
+- Preview your post to make sure the text is readable and you like the color (darker colors are best).

 Back to Top

-Common Asked Post Questions
+Commonly Asked Post Questions

-Here’s answers to commonly asked questions we receive into Edublogs Support:
+Here are the answers to commonly asked questions we receive into Edublogs Support: